shivareddy37/Path_Planning/README.md

 The images below shows all these things.
 The total time and the best time matching indicates that we didn't volaite any of the above criteries.
 ![alt text](https://github.com/shivareddy37/Path_Planning/blob/master/images/1.png)

+Model/ Reflections
+The bulk of work is done in main.cpp.
+The model of path planning can be realised in 3 diffrent parts
+1. Predection- This module can be seen in the code from line (261-298) as is responsible for tracking other cars using the data provided from the on board sensors.
+This moudule essentailly performs 3 operations.
+   a) Make sure if have in anyof the three lanes. (i.e current lane , right and left lanes.)
+   b) Use sensors to find the velocity of these cars.
+   c) check if its safe to make lane change. (any distance less than 30 m is deemed unsafe ).
+2. Behaviour Planning- The code for this module is from line (301- 360).
+This module recives input from the predection module make behaviour decesion for our car.
+It essentally make two decesions namely.
+   a) If there is car in our lane do we make lane change.
+   b) If we do decide to change lane , how do we do that with all constains.
+Essentally so we speed up or slow down and if         yes how so that we don't exceed the speed limit, max acc"n, max Jerk.
+3. Trajectory Genration- The code for this module is from line (362-431).
+This Module genrates future waypoints for car to follow and if the car decides to make a lane change the trajectory genration moudule creates a spline for car to follow.